fluendo/fluster/README.md

 to be used with the [run](#run) command that can help us achieve that.
 Both commands work only when running a single test suite:

-1. `-th/--threshold` sets the minimum number of tests that need to be success in order to consider the command not a failure.
+1. `-th/--threshold` sets the minimum number of tests that need to succeed in order to consider the command not a failure.
 In case of failure, the exit code is 2.
-Please notice that even of some tests fail, the exit code will still be 0 as long as the threshold is met.
+Please notice that even if some tests fail, the exit code will still be 0 as long as the threshold is met.

-2. `-tth/--time-threshold` sets the maximum amount of time for a test suite to run and be considered a success.
-The exit code 3 in case it takes longer and 0 otherwise.
-Please notice that even of some tests fail, the exit code will still be 0 as long as the time it takes is less than the threshold.
+2. `-tth/--time-threshold` sets the maximum amount of time for a test suite to run and still be considered a success.
+The exit code is 3 in case it takes longer and 0 otherwise.
+Please note that even if some tests fail, the exit code will still be 0 as long as the time it takes is less than the threshold.

-However, in case we want to be even more explicit, ensuring exactly the same results are obtained, you can do the following procedure:
+However, in case we want to be even more explicit, ensuring exactly the same results are obtained, we can do the following procedure:

-1. Store well known-results in an expected file with the output of Fluster's run.
+1. Store well-known results in an expected file with the output of Fluster's run.
 2. Run Fluster again and compare with the expected result using diff.
 The following command will return an `exitStatus` different from 0 in case